vsoch/forward/README.md

 ## What is this?

-Forward sets up an sbatch script on sherlock and port forwards it back to your local machine!
+Forward sets up an sbatch script on your cluster resource and port forwards it back to your local machine!

 Useful for jupyter notebook and tensorboard, amongst other things.